Esther-Ogundipe/Portfolio-Project-1/README.md

 # Portfolio-Project-1
 This contains my project on sentiment analysis using Rstudio IDE

-Please click the develop branch of this project to view my code.
+Please click the develop branch of this project to view my code

 # Project Summary
 Sentiment Analysis project using R programming.